tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ![figure 10](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-10.png)

 The content of the dynamic filtering pane makes it clear that there is a static filter somewhere blocking network requests to `boldchat.com`.
-Turned out there was static filter `boldchat.com` in _"Peter Lowe's Ad Server` list.
+Turned out there was static filter `boldchat.com` in _"Peter Lowe's Ad Server"_ list.

 Using a local  _allow_ dynamic filtering rule fixes the breakage: